-- Describe evaluation methods for identifying patients at higher risk of mortality. - Discuss the use of existing communication technologies to automatically alert care providers to patients identified as possibly septic. - Discuss clinical practice guidelines to enable advanced practice providers to work at the top of their licensure.
+- Describe evaluation methods for identifying patients at higher risk of mortality. - Discuss the use of existing communication technologies to automatically alert care providers to patients identified as possibly septic. - Discuss clinical practice guidelines to enable advanced practice providers to work at the top of their licensure. - Explain a value-based approach that continually focuses on patients and outcomes to drive clinical engagement.

 Overview: This session will describe how two organizations developed a multidisciplinary, multipronged approach to standardizing sepsis care.
 Improvement approaches included development of comprehensive clinical practice guidelines and integrating outcomes data with electronic medical record process measures to inform progress and set the bar.
-Results included dramatic improvement in sepsis mortality index.
+Results included dramatic improvment in sepsis mortality index.

-~~~~~~Top of the Document
+~~~~~Top of the Document